landlordhq/style-guide/README.md

 This behavior is specified in /site/layouts/partials/stylesheet.html

-- Start the CSS watcher `just run-css`
+- Start landlordweb CSS watcher
-- Start Django
+- Start landlordweb server
 - Update the agent app styles in Django
 - View the style guide at http://localhost:1313/style-guide/